Friday, March 27, 2026

 SET UNUSED COLUMN bonus_pct;

--- Mark multiple columns unused at once
+-- Or multiple columns

 ALTER TABLE employees